yosoyfreeman/yosoyfreeman.github.io/_posts/2024-01-19-achieving-better-mouse-input-in-godot-4-the-perfect-camera-controller.md

 ### Disabling input accumulation

 As we have discussed already, [input accumulation](#input-accumulation) must be **disabled in order to get more responsive input**.
-Depending on the mouse [pull rate](https://www.corsair.com/us/en/explorer/gamer/mice/what-is-polling-rate-does-it-affect-gaming/) and assuming Godot is able to process all the events this **could translate into thousands of calls per second**.
+Depending on the mouse [poll rate](https://www.corsair.com/us/en/explorer/gamer/mice/what-is-polling-rate-does-it-affect-gaming/) and assuming Godot is able to process all the events this **could translate into thousands of calls per second**.
 That's why disabling input accumulation can become so expensive and why we have a dedicated `AimLook node`.
 We don't want to be forced to disable accumulation on the main character.
 {: style="text-align: justify;"}

 That said, disabling it is pretty easy.
 One line inside the `_ready()` function will do the work.